-Z80 based modular homebrew CP/M computer kit.Designed by RFC2795 Ltd, Ships from United Kingdom
+Z80 based modular homebrew CP/M computer kit.Designed by RFC2795 Ltd in United Kingdom

 RC2014 is a range of homebrew computer kits reminiscent of what was available in the late 70s / early 80s.
 They are not a clone of anything specific, but there are suggestions of the ZX81, UK101, S100, Superboard II and Apple I in there.